-Child Custody – If the couple has children together, the judge must decide whether and how the parents will share physical custody of the children and the responsibility for making legal decisions regarding the children’s upbringing.
+- Child Custody – If the couple has children together, the judge must decide whether and how the parents will share physical custody of the children and the responsibility for making legal decisions regarding the children’s upbringing.

-Child Support – The court will order the noncustodial parent to pay a monthly amount to the parent with primary custody to help support the children.
+- Child Support – The court will order the noncustodial parent to pay a weekly amount to the parent with primary custody to help support the children.
 The amount of child support is determined according to a statutory formula which serves as a guideline for the judge in deciding the appropriate amount.